chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Functional Programming in Lean</cite>](https://lean-lang.org/functional_programming_in_lean/title.html), David Thrane Christiansen (new)

     This is great, and I worked through about half of it, but then it was time to focus on finding a job, and that meant minimizing outside projects.

+- [<cite>Shattered Sword: The Untold Story of the Battle of Midway</cite>](https://bookshop.org/a/21126/9781574889246), Jonathan Parshall and Anthony Tully (new)

+    I liked the first chapter of it, and I might return to it, but probably in ebook or paper book form, rather than audiobook.

 [^kurzweil]: This is where it is for a reason.
 Don’t @ me.